 The Prison Rape Elimination Act of 2003 was enacted by Congress to address the problem of sexual abuse of persons in the custody of U.S. correctional agencies.
 The Act applies to all public and private institutions that house adult or juvenile offenders and is also relevant to community-based agencies.
-It addresses both inmate-on-inmate sexual abuse and staff sexual misconduct.
+It addresses both AIC-on-AIC sexual abuse and staff sexual misconduct.

 Filing a Report